-- Class I, which will consist of and , and their terms will expire at our first annual meeting of stockholders to be held after the closing of this offering; - Class II, which will consist of and , and their terms will expire at our second annual meeting of stockholders to be held after the closing of this offering; and - Class III, which will consist of and after the closing of this offering.
+- Class I, which will consist of Mr. Tomsicek, and his term will expire at our first annual meeting of stockholders to be held after the closing of this offering; - Class II, which will consist of Dr. Masson and Dr. Shacham, and their terms will expire at our second annual meeting of stockholders to be held after the closing of this offering; and - Class III, which will consist of Dr. Blume-Jensen and Dr. DiRocco, and their terms will expire at our third annual meeting of stockholders to be held after the closing of this offering.